 Orthogonal Polynomials

-The stochastic discretization of random variables involves global polynomials that are orthogonal with respect to the involved random distribution of the y_m
+In the stochastic discretization of random variables, global polynomials that are orthogonal with respect to the probability distribution of each random variable $y_m$ are used.
+These orthogonal polynomials can be generated via recurrence relations, with coefficients determined by the underlying distribution.

-Orthogonal polynomials $H_n$ with respect to some weight function $\omega$, i.e.,
+Orthogonal polynomials $H_n$ with respect to a weight function $\omega$ satisfy

 where